sustrik/libmill/spec.md

 }
 ```

-Note that events are distinguished using coroutine types, not coroutine
+Note that events are distinguished based on coroutine types, not coroutine
 instances.
 This is an experiment that seems to lead to better coding practices.

 Coroutines can be invoked in synchronous manner from standard C functions: